[Claude Code] How to Create and Use Skills - Your Own Slash Commands

 ## Rules

-- Start with one of the following: `feat:`, `fix:`, `refactor:`, `docs:`, `style:`, or `chore:`.
+- Start with one of the following: `feat:`, `fix:`, `refactor:`, `docs:`, `style:`, or `chore:`

 ## Output format

 Output only the commit message.
-No comments.
+No extra explanation.

-The file structure is divided into two main parts.
+The file structure has two main parts.

-| Delimiters | Content |
+| Section | Content |

 |---|---|

-Frontmatter (between ---) | Skill meta information.
-Setting name, description, user-invocable |
+Frontmatter (between ---) | Skill metadata: name, description, user-invocable |

-| Body | The actual prompt.
-What will be delivered to Claude |
+| Body | The actual prompt that gets sent to Claude |

 ---